Walkthrough: Using Automation to Write a Letter in Microsoft Office Word

 On a blank line, type wdApp in the Name field and set the Data Type field to Automation.

-In the Subtype field, click the AssistEdit button.
+In the Subtype field, choose the AssistEdit button.
 The Automation Object List window is displayed.

-In the Automation Server field, click the AssistEdit button.
+In the Automation Server field, choose the AssistEdit button.

-In the Automation Server List, select Microsoft Word 12.0 Object Library if you are running Word 2007 or Microsoft Word 11.0 Object Library if you are running Word 2003, and then click OK.
+In the Automation Server List, select Microsoft Word 15.0 Object Library if you are running Word 2013, or select Microsoft Word 14.0 Object Library if you are running Word 2010, and then choose OK.

-From the list of classes in the Automation Object List, select the Application class, and then click OK.
+From the list of classes in the Automation Object List, select the Application class, and then choose OK.

 Repeat steps 2 through 6 to add the following two Automation variables: